aws/amazon-chime-sdk-js/README.md

 control meeting features such as audio mute and video tile bindings.

 If you are building a React application, consider using the [Amazon Chime SDK React Component Library](https://github.com/aws/amazon-chime-sdk-component-library-react) that supplies client-side state management and reusable UI components for common web interfaces used in audio and video conferencing applications.
 Amazon Chime also offers [Amazon Chime SDK for iOS](https://github.com/aws/amazon-chime-sdk-ios) and [Amazon Chime SDK for Android](https://github.com/aws/amazon-chime-sdk-android) for native mobile application development.

+We also have an [Amazon Chime SDK Project Board](https://aws.github.io/amazon-chime-sdk-js/modules/projectboard.html) where you can find community requests and their statuses.

 ## Resources